 There will also be some socially-distanced small-group in-person events, drive-in movies, and other outdoor events.

 Q: What will online classes look like?

 A: Instruction not requiring hands-on learning will be offered remotely.
 We will offer synchronous classes that meet live online at scheduled times.
 We will also offer asynchronous classes that have no scheduled meeting times with a schedule of work to be completed.
 Instructors may require you to do any of the following on BrightSpace, our new online classroom learning system:

 - Participate in live online meetings with your classmates

 - Submit assignments and homework online

 - And take part in other strategies to maximize student learning

 Q: Where and when will I be required to wear a mask?

-A: Disposable or cloth face masks made of multiple layers of fabric that fit snugly against the side of the face and cover the nose, mouth and chin, are required of all people at all times in all indoor common areas and shared spaces.
-Cloth face masks must be in place prior to entry to the building.
-They are also required outdoors when physical distancing of at least six feet is not possible.
+A: Disposable or cloth face masks made of multiple layers of fabric that fit snugly against the side of the face and cover the nose, mouth and chin, are required of all people who are on our campus in all public settings both indoors and outdoors.
+The only exceptions to the rule are when a person is alone in an office with a door or a bedroom in campus housing as long as the doors are closed; when eating or drinking in a space where eating and drinking is permitted and only for the time necessary to consume the food and/or beverages; and for children under 5 in a daycare setting and all other children under 2 years old.
 Whether a face mask meets the College’s requirements shall be at the discretion of college personnel.
-Students who require a medical accommodation to this policy should contact Director of Disability Services, Sandra Lynham (email@example.com, 741-5923), prior to arriving on campus.
+Students who require a medical accommodation to this policy should contact Director of Disability Services, Sandra Lynham (firstname.lastname@example.org, 741-5923), prior to arriving on campus.

 Q: What is the College doing to help protect the health and safety of students, employees and visitors?